Join us in our plastic-free challenge this July

 It could be your bathroom because you regularly buy bottles of body wash, shampoo, and conditioner.
 Once your current bottle of body wash runs out, would you be willing to swap it for soaps?
 Or swap your plastic mesh bath sponge for biodegradable loofahs.
 On HappyLyfe, you can find soaps for your pet too!

 Or, you have been using tons of paper towels in the kitchen that come in plastic packaging or plastic sponges for washing dishes.
-Can you replace them with these washable kitchen towels and biodegradable loofah?
+Can you replace them with this washable kitchen loofah?
 If you use cling wraps in your kitchen, you can replace them with these beeswax wraps.

 Maybe your largest amount of plastic comes from grocery shopping.
 Would it be easy for you to get your produce in these reusable mesh bags?